unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 ## Implicit command generation

-When creating a method in the Model, a property of an `IAsyncCommand` wrapper will be implicitly generated in the Bindable Proxy .
+When creating a method in the Model, a property of an `IAsyncCommand` wrapper will be implicitly generated in the bindable proxy .
 When that command is executed via a button-click etc., the method in the Model will be called.
 Explicit command generation is when the commands are created by hand using [factory methods](#explicit-command-creation-using-factory-methods).

 ### Basic commands

-The `IAsyncCommand` property will be generated in the Bindable Proxy if the method signature returns no value, or is an asynchronous method (any awaitable method, e.g. `ValueTask`/`Task`).
+The `IAsyncCommand` property will be generated in the bindable proxy if the method signature returns no value, or is an asynchronous method (any awaitable method, e.g. `ValueTask`/`Task`).
 When the method is asynchronous, it may contain a single `CancellationToken` parameter.
 Although a `CancellationToken` parameter is not mandatory, it's a good practice to add one, as it enables the cancellation of the asynchronous operation.
 When the Model gets disposed, running commands' are requested to be cancelled.

 For example, if the Model contains a method in any of the following signatures: